How To Become a Lawyer in India? Step By Step Guide

 It is conducted to test and assess a lawyer's capability to practice law in India.

-It is a one-day examination conducted every year in various cities across the country.
+It is a one-day examination conducted annually in various cities nationwide.

 The examination is conducted for candidates who have obtained a degree in law from a recognized university in India and are eligible to appear for the examination.

-The examination consists of multiple-choice questions based on various topics related to Indian laws, such as civil, criminal, constitutional, taxation and labour laws.
+The examination consists of multiple-choice questions on various topics related to Indian laws, such as civil, criminal, constitutional, taxation, and labor laws.

-The examination is conducted to assess the knowledge and understanding of the Indian laws and legal system.
+The examination assesses the knowledge and understanding of the Indian laws and legal system.

-The Bar Council of India releases the AIBE result with the names of candidates who have qualified for the examination.
+The Bar Council of India releases the AIBE result, which includes the names of candidates who qualified for the examination.

-However, only those who belong to any of the three categories are eligible to apply for the certificate.
+However, only those in the three categories can apply for the certificate.

 Senior Advocate

-Advocates who have earlier completed the Law course but have not been listed under the list of practising advocates
+Advocates who have earlier completed the Law course but have not been listed under the list of practicing advocates

 The advocates who wish to register with the Supreme Court as an advocate